Certified Mail 101: Everything You Need to Know About Certified Mail

 The form will include three important pieces of information for the sender: the name and signature of the person to whom the piece was delivered, the date of delivery, and information about the recipient’s actual delivery address.

-Certified Mail with Electronic Return Receipt: The Electronic Return Receipt does everything the hardcopy Return Receipt does, but, as you guessed, it’s electronic.
+The Electronic Return Receipt does everything the hardcopy Return Receipt does, but, as you guessed, it’s electronic.
 This means instead of receiving the green card back in the mail, the sender receives a proof of delivery letter (as a PDF) via email attachment by requesting it from the USPS website.
 The proof of delivery letter includes a digital copy of the recipient’s signature.

 The USPS will keep the record for two years from the date of mailing, and after 60 days the record will take longer to retrieve.